AIMultipleAIMultiple

 • Claude 3.5 Haiku: Haiku is claimed to have blazing-fast intelligence, making it the fastest model from Anthropic.
 It is highly recommended for translation, editorial management, and unstructured data processing tasks.

 Google’s latest model, Gemini 2.0 Flash, was released in February 2025.
-The free edition includes all of the essential features, such as text-based prompting, the ability to upload and create photos, and the ability to search Google apps and services.
+The free edition includes all essential features, such as text-based prompting, the ability to upload and create photos, and the capability to search Google apps and services.

 The commercial version, Gemini Advanced, provides more comprehensive features: